"SPECIAL OFFER: UP TO 20% DISCOUNT ON ALL DIRECT BOOKINGS!"

 Book your stay in Prague and get the best rate available - it´s better to book directly!

-Book NOW on the official hotel's web and get 10% discount !
+Book NOW on the official hotel's website with up to 20% discount!